Experienced and compassionate,

 If you have been injured in an offshore accident, our experienced maritime lawyers are ready to help you get the compensation you deserve.
 Contact us today to get started.

 What Causes Offshore Injuries?

 A dangerous maritime environment combined with heavy equipment and explosive chemicals creates the possibility of workplace accidents.
+From transportation to the workplace to dangerous conditions onsite, offshore workplaces are riddled with potential hazards.
 Here are some of the causes of offshore injuries: